-GPU fan not spinning is one of the most serious problems faced by some of the graphics card users.
+GPU fan not spinning is one of the most serious problems faced by some graphics card users.
 A GPU fan is used to cool down the heatsink of the graphics card and prevents it from overheating.
-Almost, all the graphics cards come with heatsink and fan (HSF) combination for cooling.
-However, there are some passively cooled graphics cards too that come only with heatsink (without fan) for their cooling, but they are very few in number, and most of them are entry-level or budget graphics cards that can sustain on passive cooling, because of their less heat generation.
+Almost, all the graphics cards come with a heatsink and fan (HSF) combination for cooling.
+However, there are some passively cooled graphics cards too that come only with a heatsink (without a fan) for their cooling, but they are very few in number, and most of them are entry-level or budget graphics cards that can sustain passive cooling, because of their less heat generation.
 These cards are not for high-end gaming and are basically used in HTPC or for building a silent PC for work, and for light gaming.
-Moreover, some high-end graphics cards come with waterblock for custom liquid cooling and the hybrid ones employ an AIO cooler in combination with a blower type fan.
+Moreover, some high-end graphics cards come with waterblock for custom liquid cooling and the hybrid ones employ an AIO cooler in combination with a blower-type fan.

 A fan is an active cooling component of a graphics card and if it is not spinning at all or not spinning properly, then it is a serious issue that should be resolved as quickly as possible.
-If your fan fails to spin at high load then your GPU and even VRAM & VRM will overheat and can throttle down to lower speeds or frequencies card, and in extreme cases, the card can shut down to prevent itself from any damage.
-In some of the serious cases, overheating may result in damage to some of the graphics card components.
+If your fan fails to spin at a high load then your GPU and even VRAM & VRM will overheat and can throttle down to lower speeds or frequencies card, and in extreme cases, the card can shut down to prevent itself from any damage.
+In some serious cases, overheating may result in damage to some of the graphics card components.
 So, identifying the cause of this ‘fan not spinning problem’ should be your first priority, so that you can take appropriate steps to fix it.
-There can be several reasons or causes that may result in a graphics card fan not to spin.
-Some of them are related to hardware or software fault, and some of them can be due to some misunderstanding by the users.
+There can be several reasons or causes that may result in a graphics card fan not spinning.
+Some of them are related to hardware or software faults, and some of them can be due to some misunderstanding by the users.
 So, here I am going to list down list almost every possible cause for GPU fans not spinning problems along with their solutions.

 Why GPU Fan is Not Spinning?